Oscar Ameyedowo

-Emmanuel Oscar Ameyedowo is a Ghanaian politician who was Ghana's Ambassador to China from 1997 to 2001 and Member of Parliament for South Tongu from 1993 to 1997.
+Emmanuel Oscar Ameyedowo was a Ghanaian politician who was Ghana's Ambassador to China from 1997 to 2001 and Member of Parliament for South Tongu from 1993 to 1997.

 Early life

 Ameyedowo was educated at Sogakofe Senior High School where he received his GCE Ordinary level certificate in 1967 and the Accra Academy for his Advanced level certificate from 1967 to 1969.
 He attended and graduated from the University of Ghana with a B.A. in Political Science and Modern History in 1972.
 He studied and received a diploma in industrial management in 1979 at the Kwame Nkrumah University of Science and Technology.

 Career

 He taught at Tamale Senior High School from 1972 to 1974 and gained employment with the Social Security and National Insurance Trust from 1974 to 1981.
 He left for Nigeria where he became an educational instructor from 1982 to 1986.
 He returned to Ghana and became the Registrar of the Ghana Institute of Journalism from 1986 to 1992.